 Or two miles outside of Snowshill is Buckland Manor*, a 13th-century manor house which is now a luxurious Relais & Chateaux country house hotel.
 There are 15 rooms, including one with four-poster bed, fireplace and oak-panelled walls.
 The hotel also has a fine-dining restaurant using produce from the Vale of Evesham, 10 acres of grounds, a croquet pitch and tennis courts.

 How to get to Snowshill

-By public transport: There are no buses to Snowshill, but you can reach nearby Broadway by bus from the train stations at Evesham and Moreton-in-Marsh.
-The number 4 bus from Evesham takes 20 minutes to reach Broadway or it’s 25 minutes from Moreton-in-Marsh via the 1/2 bus.
-Then you can take a taxi to Snowshill from Broadway, or it’s a 2.5-mile walk.
+There are no buses to Snowshill, but you can reach nearby Broadway by bus from the train stations at Evesham and Moreton-in-Marsh.
+The Rural 4 bus from Evesham takes 20 minutes to reach Broadway or it’s 25 minutes from Moreton-in-Marsh via the 1/2 bus.
+Then you can take a taxi to Snowshill from Broadway (book taxis in advance as they are limited), or it’s a 2.5-mile walk.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.